DynamoDS/RefineryPrimer/03-hello-project-refinery/03-02_setting-up-a-graph-for-refinery.md

 <br/>

-## Export to Refinery
+## Export to Generative Design

-Once both inputs and outputs are correctly set up and your graph is saved, Refinery can be exported.
-In Dynamo navigate to the toolbar and select _`Refinery> Export for Refinery…`_
+Once both inputs and outputs are correctly set up and your graph is saved, Generative Design can be exported.
+In Dynamo navigate to the toolbar and select _`Generative Design> Export for Generative Design`_

 <img src="../assets/hello/setting21.png" style="width:200px;"/>

-Refinery would proceed to create a copy of your graph and would be available to launch.
+Generative Design would proceed to create a copy of your graph and would be available to launch.
 Remember that graphs that have the same name would be overwritten.

 <img src="../assets/hello/setting22.png" style="width:200px;"/>

-## Launch Refinery
+## Launch Generative Design

-In Dynamo navigate to the toolbar and select _`Refinery > Launch Refinery`_
+In Dynamo navigate to the toolbar and select _`Generative Design > Launch Generative Design`_

 <img src="../assets/hello/setting23.png" style="width:200px;"/>

-Once Refinery is lauched you would have to select _`New Study`_
+Once Generative Design is lauched you would have to select _`New Study`_

 <br/>